medeiros/medeiros.github.io/_posts/2020-10-19-Create-Virtual-Machine-on-Windows-with-HBase.md

 - Table of Contents
 {:toc}

-Linux is _de facto_ server environment.
-However, developers usually have to perform their work in Windows workstations, because of companies policies.
+Linux is a _de facto_ server environment.
+However, developers usually have to perform their work in Windows workstations, due to companies' policies.
-Hence, often we need to simulate Linux environments in our Windows box.
+Hence, we often need a way to simulate Linux environments in our Windows boxes.

 Is this post, I'll explain how to configure a Virtual Machine to do exactly this.
-In addition, an HBase server will be installed, to validate Linux port opening - and because it's fun.
+In addition, an HBase server will be installed, to validate Linux port opening - and also because it's fun.

 ## Virtual Machine on Windows